School for Studies in Art and Culture

 Three hours of seminar per week, or the equivalent.

-Critical examination of contemporary Chinese art.
-Topics include socially engaged art, historiographies of Chinese contemporary art, re-inventions of traditions, gender and politics of the body, exhibition histories and infrastructures of contemporary art in China.
+Critical examination of contemporary art.
+Topics may include socially engaged art, historiographies of contemporary art, re-inventions of traditions, gender and politics of the body, exhibition histories and infrastructures of contemporary art.
+Topics may vary from year to year.

 Prerequisite(s): fourth-year standing in Art History or History and Theory of Architecture, or permission of the Discipline.